Miroslav Žitnjak

 Miroslav Žitnjak (born 15 September 1967) is a Croatian retired goalkeeper.
+He has worked at the Osijek football academy since 2004.

 Club career

 After playing with NK Osijek in the Yugoslav First League, he moved to NK Zagreb in 1992 and played in the Prva HNL with them and afterwards again Osijek until the winter break of the 1995–96 season when he moved abroad, signing with Portuguese Primeira Liga side U.D.
 Leiria which he represented until 2000.

 International career

-He represented Yugoslav U-21 team until 1990, and afterwards played one match for the Croatian national team in July 1992 against Australia.
+He represented Yugoslav U-21 team until 1990, and afterwards played one match for the Croatia national team in July 1992 against Australia.